eskjorg/dotfiles/README.md

 # dotfiles [WIP]

 The purpose of this repo is to backup configs and to facilitate a the setup of a fresh macOS machine.
+See scripts in `/setup`.

 A list of sources and inspiration for a good setup can be found [here](setup/sources.txt).